msarfati/sqlalchemy-sandbox/README.md

 DESCRIPTION
 ===========
 Sandbox testing for SQLAlchemy.
-For personal use.
+For training and prototyping use.